hharnisc/hharnisc.github.io/_drafts/remote-work.md

 - Remote Work
 ---

-A few weeks ago [@rrhoover](https://twitter.com/rrhoover/) sent out a poll asking what people find most important when looking for a job.
-The poll excluded a few things most people value like fair pay, a strong and ethical team, worthy mission etc...
-The results were hardly surprising.
+A few weeks ago, [@rrhoover](https://twitter.com/rrhoover/) sent out a poll asking what people find most important when looking for a job, and remote work came out on top by a wide margin.
+The results were hardly surprising to me.
+Watching the discussion about health, parenting and general freedom it sparked, I found myself thinking that’s true - but that’s not it.
+That’s not why remote work is changing our world for the better.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Let&#39;s say you&#39;re looking for a new job.
 What&#39;s most important to you? 🤔</p>&mdash; Ryan Hoover (@rrhoover) <a href="https://twitter.com/rrhoover/status/1040643457901985793?ref_src=twsrc%5Etfw">September 14, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Now this poll isn’t exactly a scientific study - it excluded a few things most people value like fair pay, a strong and ethical team, worthy mission etc. But then I’m not a scientist, and the point is, people care a lot about being remote workers themselves.
+That’s cool.
+But we’re missing out on that bigger picture why as a society, we should be supporting companies that do remote work.

-Remote work came out on top by a wide margin, sparking all kinds of discussion about health, parenting and general freedom.
-While remote work is not without trade-offs (and not for everyone) there are some non-obvious benefits that can make the world a better place - more than just getting rid of your morning commute.
+Remote work is not without trade-offs, and it’s not for everyone.
+That said, there are some non-obvious benefits that can make the world a better place - more than just getting rid of your morning commute.

 My first experience with remote work was at Respondly (since acquired by [Buffer](https://buffer.com)) mostly working with other people who were working remote.
 I was living in the Bay Area with teammates in New Zealand, Germany and other cities in the US.
 Up to that point I had only worked with local teams in an office and had no expectations.
 The only real difference I felt was the adjustment to written communication, since I am primarily an audio learner.
 This was quickly overcome and often better since it is possible to search through all previous conversations.